The Future of E-Societies & How E-Stonia's Leading the Way

 Individual rules can also be turned on or off as required.

 Cloudflare enables DDoS protection for each application.
-Details on which mitigations are applied automatically can be seen in the Cloudflare DDoS Protection Card.
+Details on which mitigations are applied automatically can be seen in the Cloudflare DDoS protection card.

 Now, let's create a custom firewall rule.
 Cloudflare firewall rules allow you to construct expressions to match and filter HTTP requests and determine how the WAF should handle the matching traffic.